strohs/brewery-microservices/README.md

 - [beer-inventory-failover-service](./beer-inventory-failover-service/README.md) - this example service will handle
   requests to the beer-inventory-service REST Api should it go down.

-Message queues, [ActiveMQ Artemis](https://activemq.apache.org/components/artemis/), are used to communicate and maintain the state of the order as it moves through the system.
-MySQL is used as the database provider with each service's data stored in a separate schema, with a separate DB user.

 ## High Level architecture